Everybody knows Jason Alexander from Seinfeld. His “George Costanza” will go down in TV history as one of the most memorable characters ever created.

 - Why he loves directing theater and where (and who) he learned it from.

 - How actors play a part in the creation of a TV show, play, or musical.

-Click here for my podcast with Kirsten!
+Click here for my podcast with Jason!

 Listen to it on iTunes here.
 (And if you like the podcast, give it a great review while you’re there!)